WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/a.md

 For more information, see [Dates and times]().

 ## America, American

+*America* refers to the AMerican continent, including both North and South America.

+Don't use to refer to the *United States*.
+Instead, use a more accuarate term such as *the US* or *the United States*.

+For more information, see [Writing for a global audience]().

 ## among

 Use *among* when referring to two or more things that aren't distinct.